 If you’re still weighing chevron vs herringbone, the real difference is less about style and more about cutting precision, waste, and fitting tolerance.

-Because of this, chevron is generally less forgiving during installation.
-Subfloor levelling, moisture control, and exact setting out are critical before fitting begins.
+Chevron’s angled cut increases the need for precision.
+Unlike herringbone, chevron boards must fit perfectly to achieve the continuous “V” effect.
+Small errors disrupt the room’s symmetry.
+Chevron is less forgiving during installation.
+Subfloor levelling, moisture control, and exact setting out are critical before fitting.

 3. Basket Weave Parquet

 Basket weave parquet is a classic example of traditional parquet flooring, formed by arranging small rectangular wood blocks in square units that alternate direction to create a woven appearance.
-The pattern delivers structured symmetry and understated decorative detail, making it particularly suitable for heritage interiors and formal rooms.
+This pattern provides rich visual texture and understated elegance, effectively complementing period interiors.
+The woven structure adds depth and interest, while its symmetry makes spaces feel balanced and orderly.
+Basket weave excels in rooms where architectural detail is important, supporting restoration efforts with its unique design.

 Architectural Compatibility

-In the UK, basket weave is most often found in period properties where architectural character is already present.
-It complements fireplaces, decorative cornicing, and original joinery without overwhelming the space.
+In the UK, basket weave is often found in period properties.
+It complements fireplaces, cornicing, and joinery without overwhelming.

 Home renovation progress in modern living room